 One thing I regret is that I have not made more time for reading this year.
 I believe that reading is one of the most important activities that we can participate in for personal growth and development.

 The last book I read at the end of 2018 was The 12 Week Year.
 It is a great book that offers a unique spin on goal-setting and getting things done.
 I started implementing it in January 2019 to help me meet various life goals.
 Check out my YouTube playlist where I share more about The 12 Week Year and other goal-setting videos!

 But, I can honestly say that I haven’t completed a book since then.
 I’ve started and stopped several books, making excuses for why I never have time to read.

 No, this isn’t me being too hard on myself.
 I have made excuses.
-I know this because I can list other activities that I make time for: Facebook, Netflix, and other social media surfing.
+I know this because I can list other activities that I make time for: Facebook, Netflix, YouTube, and general mindless Internet surfing.

-There’s nothing wrong with these things in moderation, but I believe reading is a better use of my time.
+However, I truly believe that reading personal development books is a better use of my time.

 - Intentional Reading For Crushing Goals